SpicyCactuar/heightmap/README.md

 ## Environment - Linux

-The following packages are required
+The following packages are required:

 ```
 libxcursor-dev